 Bred with Swiss standards in mind

-Our small foundation flock consists of 6 lovely, mature Scottish Black Faced ewes.
-All 6 were hand selected and registered with the Blacknose Valais Society as foundation ewes.
-In November of 2019, all 6 were bred using AI, to a top Blacknose Valais ram from New Zealand.
-Lambs are due in March 2020.
-We may have a few wethers for sale, but will likely be keeping all ewes in our breeding program, depending on marking and confirmtion.
+Our small foundation flock consists of 6 lovely, mature Scottish Black Faced ewes and an F2 Valais Ram.
+All 6 ewes were hand selected and registered with the Blacknose Valais Society as foundation ewes.
+In October of 2020, all 6 were bred using AI, to two different max points Blacknose Valais rams from New Zealand.

 About the Breed